open-telemetry/oteps/text/profiles/0212-profiling-vision.md

-# Propose OpenTelemetry Profiling Vision
+# Propose OpenTelemetry profiling vision

 The following are high-level items that define our long-term vision for Profiling support in the OpenTelemetry project that we aspire to achieve.